o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 export default App;

 ```
-As we see inside the `render`method of this class we can write pure HTML code without breaking the code.
+As we see inside the `render` method of this class we can write pure HTML code without breaking the code.
 React in the end renders this HTML dynamically to the Virtual Document Object Model (Virtual DOM).
 Another notable feature of React.
 Instead of rendering directly to the HTML DOM it caches all changes inside the virtual DOM and updates the browsers displayed DOM in a efficient way accordingly.
  React always tries to work with a component oriented way of structuring a front-end.
 For example a sidebar navigation is one component.
 Inside this component multiple link components are nested.
 This makes React projects very structured and good to maintain if some features need to be added.
-React is beside Angular, another modern front-end JavaScript library, the most versatile tool for developing dynamic front-ends.
-This fact makes it our to go tool for creating the client part of Sentitomo.
+React is in our eyes one of the most versatile tool for developing dynamic front-ends which makes it the best fit for creating the client part of Sentitomo.

 ## The Application

 Due to the fact that Sentitomo is built up with different technologies, there are some requirements that need to be fulfilled when you are trying to set up the application.
-To clarify the different environment settings and the overall structure an overview is given in the next section.
+To clarify the different environment settings and the overall structure the next section tries to clarify all of those facts.

 ### Overview